Skip to main content

 • Pump draws air through a cassette that captures spores

-• Lab analyzes spore count and types
+• Lab analyzes mold spore count and types

 • Better than petri dishes because they measure spore concentration, not just presence